 What is a Red/Blue Workshop?

-5-7 Republican-leaning citizens (“Reds”) and 5-7 Democratic-leaning citizens (“Blues”) gather together for a half-day or full-day of structured conversations.
+5-8 Republican-leaning citizens (“Reds”) and 5-8 Democratic-leaning citizens (“Blues”) gather together for a half-day or full-day of structured conversations.
 Independents are also welcome to attend.
-We only ask that for the purposes of the workshop that they identify as leaning Red or Blue.
+We only ask that for the purposes of the workshop they identify as leaning either Red or Blue, or attend as observers.

 There are two types of Red/Blue workshops: 3-hour workshops that cover two exercises, and 6-hour plus lunch workshops that cover all four exercises.
 We recommend that people attend the 6-hour version if possible.